ChristoKolander/Shopping-Ecommerce/README.md

 A)

-This is a private Repo...
+This project is not maintained.

 Testsite - trying out different approaches and techniques!